OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/create_zepkit.md

 **Best practices**

-As zepkit will be reviewed and shared with other developers, there are few important points.
+As ZepKit will be reviewed and shared with other developers, there are few important points.

 * Your repository should have meaningful README.md file walking users through installation, running and building a kit.